stekim/tip_version2/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
-Added a tip splitter for parties up to 4
+* Added a tip splitter for parties up to 4
+* Added a drink cost splitter

 The settings menu is a custom entry tip field, so you can choose how much tip exactly you feel like giving.

 ## Video Walkthrough